jenkinsci/signpath-plugin/README.md

 ## Getting started

-Prerequisties
+Plugins required
-- Jenkins Credentials Plugin [com.cloudbees.plugins.credentials]
+- Credentials Binding [com.cloudbees.plugins.credentials]
-- Git Plugin [hudson.plugins.git.util.Build]
+- Git [hudson.plugins.git.util.Build]
-- Declarative Pipeline
+- Pipeline

 Add a new *System* Secret **SignPath.TrustedBuildSystemToken** to Jenkins.
 This secret should contain the secret token that you can retrieve when you create a new trusted build system in your SignPath Organization.